AriFordsham/GHCWiki/newcomers.md

 If you want to get a taste for possible starting tasks, below is a list of tickets that appear to be "low-hanging fruit" -- things that might be reasonable for a newcomer to GHC hacking.
 Of course, we can't ever be sure of how hard a task is before doing it, so apologies if one of these is too hard.

+You can add tickets to this list by giving them the `newcomer` Trac keyword.

 **Bugs:**

 <table><tr><th>[\#8316](https://gitlab.haskell.org//ghc/ghc/issues/8316)</th>